cloudflare/cloudflare-docs/content/cloudflare-one/identity/users/session-management.md

 ### Set policy session duration

-You can set a policy session duration ranging from immediate timeout to 1 month.
+You can set a policy session duration ranging from immediate timeout to one month.
 The policy session duration takes precedence over the application session duration.

 1. In [Zero Trust](https://one.dash.cloudflare.com), go to **Access** > **Applications**.
 2. Locate the application you want to configure and select **Edit**.